elabftw/elabftw/documentation/docs/install/upgrade/update-6.md

 It is then safe to remove the whole `chem-plugin` block in your docker compose file.

-### MySQL Persitent connection mode
+### MySQL Persistent connection mode

 The environment variable `USE_PERSISTENT_MYSQL_CONN` now defaults to `false`.
 It used to be `true` by default but that caused more issues than it solved, so now it's set to `false`.
 This will have an impact if you did not set that value but expected it to be `true` for some reason.
-If that's the case, then add it explicitely.
+If that's the case, then add it explicitly.